sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

 First and foremost, the **limitations to the DTL are intentional.**

-Django was developed in a high volume, ever-changing environment of an online newsroom.
+Django was developed in the high volume, ever-changing environment of an online newsroom.
 The original creators of Django had a very definite set of philosophies in creating the DTL.
 These philosophies remain core to Django today.
 They are: